 In this case, try clearing the BIOS memory on your motherboard, which will return the BIOS settings to their factory default levels.

-NOTE:If this solution can help you effectively solve the "computer starts but screen remains blank" issue, you should make sure any changes you make in BIOS are completed one at a time.
-Thus, if the problem returns, you'll know which change caused your issue.
+Note:If this method solved your issue - computer starts but screen remains blank, make sure any future changes you make in BIOS are completed one at a time so that when the problem returns, you will know which change caused the issue.

 Method 6.
 Reseat the memory modules.

-Now, you can try reseating the memory modules to resolve the "PC turns on but no display" issue.
+Now, you can try resetting the memory modules to fix the "PC turns on but no display" issue.
 Remove memory module from the memory slot, and then put it back into the slot to get a better connection so that the computer can recognize the memory.

 Method 7.
 Understand LED lights.

-If your computer beeps and does not start, a more serious hardware issue might happen.
+If your computer beeps and does not start, there might be a more serious hardware issue.
 Now, you'll probably need to seek professional help from a computer repair service or from your computer manufacturer's technical support.